ni/nimble/packages/nimble-components/src/rich-text/specs/mention-hld.md

 `nimble-mapping-mention-user` element based on the filter data.
 Subsequently, a maximum of twenty filtered options should be transmitted to the editor.

+Since the above event triggers for every key down events like to add/remove texts, move the text cursors after the `@` character which is quite expensive operation to perform for every keystroke so it is advisable to `debounce` the events if you're using network requests to perform the filtering operations.
+Like, allow at most one request per second to filter the list for each seconds instead of for each keystrokes.

 _Note_: The editor will also perform the same filtering once again to ensure the filtered options are proper and update the dropdown list in the UI.
 This helps to filter the list, regardless of whether the client is loading the list dynamically by listening to the event as mentioned above or statically providing user details at the start via `nimble-mapping-mention`.